What Is Membranoproliferative

 - mesangiocapillary glomerulonephritis

-MPGN has two different subtypes: type I and type II.
-Most cases of the disorder are type I. Type II is much less common and is a more aggressive form of the disease.
+MPGN can be type 1 or type 2.
+Most cases of the disorder are type 1.
+Type 2 is much less common, and it’s a more aggressive form of the disease.

-The symptoms of MPGN vary from person to person and will depend on the type of the disease that your child has.
-In some cases, individuals will not have any symptoms of disease.
-In others, damage to the kidney will produce specific symptoms commonly associated with kidney disease:
+The symptoms of MPGN vary depending on the person, and they depend on the type of the disease that you have.
+In some cases, you may not have any symptoms of the disease.
+In others, damage to your kidney will produce specific symptoms commonly associated with kidney disease.
+These symptoms can include:

 - cloudy urine